Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Introduction

 \section{Introduction}

+\blfootnote{This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License \cc \byncnd}\blfootnote{DOI: \url{https://doi.org/10.1016/j.cor.2022.106070}} The operations research community has shown an increasing interest in approaches that use machine learning to solve combinatorial optimization problems.
+One of the main advantages of these approaches is that they can help to improve certain human-made algorithmic decisions.
+Some of these approaches rely almost exclusively on machine learning (e.g. \cite{Vinyals:2015,Bello:2017} and \cite{Khalil:2017}), whereas other approaches combine machine learning with ideas found in more traditional approaches to solve combinatorial optimization problems (e.g. \cite{Hottung:2016} and \cite{Karapetyan:2017}).
+In this article, we follow the latter setting and we propose several adaptations for the Monte Carlo tree search algorithm \cite{Coulom:2006}, originally used in game playing, in order to efficiently explore the search space associated with a problem instance of a combinatorial optimization problem.

-The process of solving an optimization problem can be viewed as finding an assignment of values to the decision variables such that all constraints are met and the objective function is minimized (without loss of generality).
+Solving such a problem instance boils down to finding an assignment of values to the decision variables such that all constraints are met and the objective function is minimized (without loss of generality).
 In case the domains of all decision variables are finite sets, the set of all feasible solutions can be represented by means of a rooted tree that represents the complete search space.
 The search space tree, and thus the set of all solutions, is often too big to exhaustively enumerate in a reasonable time.
 Nevertheless, there are many well-known techniques that still make use of this tree to solve the optimization problem.
 Each technique copes with this issue of a large search space in its own way.
-One such technique that can be used to explore a search space tree is branch-and-bound, which can skip exploring entire subtrees by proving that the set of solutions in a subtree are all worse than another solution.
-Other techniques cope with this issue by sacrificing the optimality guarantee of the algorithm in trade for a time gain.
-These heuristic techniques only explore a subset of all feasible solutions and choose the best one in this subset.
-Two techniques that belong to this category are depth first search with an upper bound on the number of explored nodes and beam search.
-Finally, there are techniques that also only explore a subset of all solutions, but they do not explicitly use the search space tree to do so.
-Examples of such techniques are algorithms based on local search.
+An example of a technique that can be used to explore a search space tree is branch-and-bound, which can skip exploring entire subtrees by proving that the set of solutions in a subtree are all worse than another solution.
+Other techniques cope with this issue by sacrificing the optimality guarantee of the algorithm in \blue{return} for a time gain.
+These heuristic techniques only explore a subset of all feasible solutions and choose the best one in this subset (e.g. beam search).
+Finally, there are techniques that also only explore a subset of all solutions, but they do not explicitly use the search space tree to do so (e.g. several metaheuristics and algorithms based on local search).